Support Centre

 1. Governing Texts

-Law No. 13.709 of 14 August 2018, General Personal Data Protection Law (as amended by Law No. 13.853 of 8 July 2019) ('LGPD') was passed in 2018 and entered into effect on September 18, 2020.
+Law No. 13.709 of 14 August 2018, General Personal Data Protection Law (as amended by Law No. 13.853 of 8 July 2019) (LGPD) was passed in 2018 and entered into effect on September 18, 2020.

 1.1.
 Key acts, regulations, directives, bills

-• LGPD.
+• LGPD

-• Law No. 10.406 of 10 January 2002 for the Civil Code (only available in Portuguese here);
+• Law No. 10.406 of January 10, 2002, for the Civil Code (only available in Portuguese here)

-• Law No. 8.078 of 11 September 1990 Which Provides for Consumer Protection (only available in Portuguese here) ('the Consumer Protection Code');
+• Law No. 8.078 of September 11, 1990, Which Provides for Consumer Protection (only available in Portuguese here) (the Consumer Protection Code)

-• Legislative Decree No. 2848 of 7 December 1940 for the Criminal Code (only available in Portuguese here);
+• Legislative Decree No. 2848 of December 7, 1940, for the Criminal Code (only available in Portuguese here)

-• ANPD's Resolution No 1/2021 of 28 October 2021 for the regulation of the Supervisory and Administrative Sanctioning Process within ANPD (only available in Portuguese here) ('ANPD Resolution No. 1/2021');
+• ANPD's Resolution No. 1/2021 of October 28, 2021, for the regulation of the Supervisory and Administrative Sanctioning Process within ANPD (only available in Portuguese here) (ANPD Resolution No. 1/2021)

-• ANPD's Resolution No 2/2022 of 27 January 2022 for the regulation of the applicability of LGPD for small-size data processing agents (only available in Portuguese here) ('ANPD Resolution No. 2/2022');
+• ANPD's Resolution No. 2/2022 of January 27, 2022, for the regulation of the applicability of LGPD for small-size data processing agents (only available in Portuguese here) (ANPD Resolution No. 2/2022)

-• ANPD's Statement No 1/2023 of 22 May 2023 on the processing of personal data of children and adolescents (only available in Portuguese here) ('ANPD Statement No. 1/2023').
+• ANPD's Statement No. 1/2023 of May 22, 2023, on the processing of personal data of children and adolescents (only available in Portuguese here) (ANPD Statement No. 1/2023)

 1.2.
 Guidelines

-The ANPD has issued the following guidance:
+The ANPD has issued guidance documents.
+The following are noteworthy:

-• Technical Note No. 4/2023 - Technical opinion from the General Coordination of Technology and Research regarding compliance alignment with the LGPD and its application in the pharmaceutical retail sector (only available in Portuguese here) ('Pharmaceutical sector Technical Note');
+• Technical Note No. 4/2023 - Technical opinion from the General Coordination of Technology and Research regarding compliance alignment with the LGPD and its application in the pharmaceutical retail sector (only available in Portuguese here) (Pharmaceutical sector Technical Note);

 • Guidance on Cookies and Personal Data Protection (Cookies Guideline) (only available in Portuguese here);

-• Guidelines to the definition of data processing agents and the data protection officer (version 2.0 – April 2022) (Data Processing Agent's Guideline) (only available in Portuguese here) ('the Guidance');
+• Guidelines to the definition of data processing agents and the data protection officer (version 2.0 – April 2022) (Data Processing Agent's Guideline) (only available in Portuguese here) (the Guidance);

-• Guidelines to information security for small-size data processing agents (version 1.0 – October 2021) (only available in Portuguese here) ('Small size agents Guideline');
+• Guidelines to information security for small-size data processing agents (version 1.0 – October 2021) (only available in Portuguese here) (Small-size agents Guideline);

-• Guidelines to the application of the LGPD by data processing agents in the electoral context (2021) (only available in Portuguese here); and
+• Guidelines to the application of the LGPD by data processing agents in the electoral context (2021) (only available in Portuguese here);

 1.3.
 Case law

-On March 2023, the Brazilian Superior Court of Justice ('STJ') adopted an unprecedented decision in which it considered that the leak of simple personal data does not, by itself, generate compensation for moral damages.
+In March 2023, the Brazilian Superior Court of Justice (STJ) adopted an unprecedented decision in which it considered that the leak of simple personal data does not, by itself, generate compensation for moral damages.
 The ministers judged the case of a customer of the energy concessionaire Enel São Paulo, who sought compensation for the leak and improper sharing of her personal data.
 The sentence denied the request but was reformed by the Court of Justice of the State of São Paulo.
 On appeal, the company took the matter to the STJ, which held that the leaked information is provided in any registration, not being protected by secrecy and, for this very reason, access by third parties would not violate the right to personality of the data subject.
 In the words of the rapporteur minister, 'the leak of personal data, despite being an undesirable failure in the processing of data of a natural person by a legal entity, does not have the power, by itself, to generate compensable moral damage.
-That is, moral damage is not presumed, and it is necessary that the holder of the data prove any damage arising from the exposure of such information'.
+That is, moral damage is not presumed, and it is necessary that the data subject prove any damage arising from the exposure of such information.'

 2. Scope of Application